Launching the (40-Year-Old) Sailboat

 And I completely support all of that.
 I think it’s beautiful.
 Even if I’m elsewhere.

-Also, whether he’s next to me or far away, we remain close to each other.
-We support each other every day through all our communication.
+Also, whether he’s next to me or far away, we remain close to each other through all forms of communication.

-My partner thought he would have his boat mostly ready by working ten-hour days for two weeks straight.
+My partner thought he would have his boat mostly ready in two weeks by working ten-hour days straight.
 A month later, he was still in the working yard when his back gave out.

 So I traveled down south to help him in the boatyard.
 He sent me on errands to boat shops.
 He told me what to look for, ask for, measure, order, pick up, and bring back to him.